icebox827/oop-CR-training/README.md

 # curriculum-cr-training-oop

-This repo host an initial code for the tasks performed during the Code Reviewers training.
+This repo host code for the tasks performed during the Code Reviewers training.

-Application is based on the Ruby OOP: school library projects 1 and 2.
+Application is based on the Ruby OOP: school library projects 1, 2 and 3.

 ## Getting started